 - If the housing market has a positive outlook you can consider a home less than 2.5x your gross annual household income if you make a 20% down payment.
 If you can make a down payment of at least 30% you could consider a home that costs up to 4x your gross annual household income.

-- Choose a home with the largest area of low-e windows facing the south (at least two-thirds).
-Use retractable awnings to control heat into your south facing windows.
-Use hi-tech window film on the east and west windows to block out summer sun and retain warmth in the winter.
-Do not install film on the south windows since efficiency gains in the summer would be less than the solar heat blocked in the cold months when the sun is in the low southern sky.
+- Choose a home with the largest area of windows facing the south.
+Preferably at least two-thirds of the windows are giant south-facing Low-E windows- taking advantage of Edmonton’s most abundant resource – 2345 hours/per year.
+Use retractable awnings to control heat into your south-facing windows.
+Never instal window film since efficiency gains in the summer would be less than the solar heat blocked in the cold months when the sun is in the low southern sky.
 North-facing windows never need film except for privacy reasons.

 - Buy residential real estate for improving your life first, rental income second, and capital appreciation third.